Impact Study

 Our stories of hope

-Last June, Faisal and Faiz went on vacation for a few days to their mom's place and never returned.
-Dismayed but determined, the whole team of TARA Boys left no stone unturned to bring the two boys back, safe and sound.
-Thus, began a 4-month struggle which eventually won us the support of the highest courts and saved the children.
-Traumatized yet relieved to be at home, the two brothers have resumed school again and their life is slowly returning to normal.
+In June 2023, Faisal and Shabana went on vacation for a few days to their father's place and never returned.
+Dismayed but determined, the whole team of TARA left no stone unturned to bring the two children back, safe and sound.
+Thus, began a 4-month struggle which eventually won us the support of the highest courts and allowed the children to be rescued.
+Traumatized yet relieved to be back, the two siblings have resumed school again and their life is slowly returning to normal.
 Hats off to the team, their persistence also led to a change in jurisprudence!

 Story of Anisha